xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

 stored values is a correct procedure to determine the SCR.
 'R(i)' is correct, at the time of entry into a horizon.
 Accumulation along linear states is deterministic.
-A propagated recipe 'R(i)' results in correct entries to other mouth states and run-time interference produces again a correct output recipe and the discussion continues where it started.
+A propagated recipe 'R(i)' results in correct entries to other mouth states, run-time interference produces again a correct output recipe and the discussion continues where it started.
 It follows the following statement.